whylabs/charts/charts/guardrails/README.md

-The Horizontal Pod Autoscaler automatically scales the number of pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization (or, with custom metrics support, on some other application-provided metrics).
-The Horizontal Pod Autoscaler uses the following formula to calculate the desired number of pods:
+The Horizontal Pod Autoscaler automatically scales the number of pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization (among other metrics that are not in scope for this document).
+The Horizontal Pod Autoscaler uses the following default formula to calculate the desired number of pods:

 ```text
 Desired Replicas = [ (Current Utilization / Target Utilization) * Current Replicas ]